STF1998/Desk20/report/systemImplementation.md

 <b><p align= "center">Figure 22: GET Facebook-API call </p></b>
 <br>

 The 'scope' is the most important to draw attention to as it includes the type of permission that we are going to use.
-The complete list of permission types on Facebook’s API can be found here(x).
-However, Flocus only uses the user_friends permission to get the user’s friends data.
+Flocus only uses the user_friends permission to get the user’s friends data.
 This means that all other data that is acquired by Flocus does not need any permission type to be acquired.
 It would only need the user’s permission, and this is provided when the user offers their approval on the pop-up message.
 Upon the success or failure of authentication, a GET request on “/facebook/callback” is called and both outcomes will redirect the user to GET “/toTheLogin” which is an API call to show us the index.html which, is our login page.
 The processes that occur after this have been discussed in the previous system implementation sections.

 As discussed previously, PassportJS provides us with the isAuthenticated() method which checks if the user is logged in or not.
 The function is implemented inside another function in our application which is shown in Figure 23 below.